-Millennials are often dubbed the generation that is “ruining the economy,” that is reluctant to marry and settle down, and, of course, refrains from buying homes.
+Millennials are often dubbed the generation that is “ruining the economy,” that is reluctant to marry and settle down, and, of course, refrains from buying or Sell house in UK.
 However, even if they may be more cautious about getting a home loan, with student debts still lingering around them, millennials are slowly overtaking baby boomers with their numbers and, although they view marriage and cohabitation differently than the previous generations, recent research suggests that they are more and more likely to buy homes.
 A report claims that the 36.8% millennial homeownership rate in 2018 was likely the highest in five years.

 The general trend in previous years among millennials, especially highly educated ones, was a shift towards urban centers: of course, this brings more job opportunities as well as amenities.
 However, it also potentially brings a lot of noise, lack of room and no proper outdoor space to enjoy.
 In fact, we are also seeing another trend emerge: millennials buying rural houses.
 Why that is and what benefits such a purchase brings will be discussed shortly.

 Climate change insurance

 The New York Times aptly uses the term “climate change insurance” to explain why millennials think it’s worth investing in rural properties.
 With the consequences of climate change approaching at a rapid speed, the negative effect will be felt as early as 2040, unless we intervene.
 And in the worst case scenario, some areas, such as coastal and southern cities, might become uninhabitable due to rising sea levels or scorching heat.

 Millennials have always been considered a generation conscious of these issues.
 Forward-thinking individuals are preparing by buying property (or even land) in areas that are at a lower risk of becoming severely affected by climate change, as a safe place in case they become forced to leave their current home.